Localization and flexibilization in symplectic geometry: Two models for P-flexibilization

 \subsection{A homotopy invariant P-flexibilization functor}

-Next, we discuss an alternative P-flexibilization functor which is manifestly homotopy invariant, which we will prove in the next section is equivalent to the non-homotopic invariant functor $(\ )_L: \weinparam \rightarrow \weinparam$ defined in the previous section.
+Next, we discuss the present work's P-flexibilization functor which is manifestly homotopy invariant, and which we prove in Section \ref{sec: comparison_P_flexibilization} to be equivalent to the non-homotopy-invariant construction $(\ )_L$ defined in the previous section.